-Edited by Vanessa Alexandra Avisado, Anonymous, Eng, Lynn and 1 other
+Edited by Vanessa Alexandra Avisado, Eng, Lynn, Maria

 Expecting parents can't help but feel the excitement once they find out about the "pregnancy."
 For moms, the thrill of the experience usually does not wane despite many difficult changes in their bodies.
 Most, however, would prefer that pregnancy be easier, especially as their bumps get bigger through the months.
 As pregnancy advances to the third trimester, the physical pains and discomforts of a mom-to-be can be agonizing.
 To stay healthy, they need to get good rest and sleep, which are increasingly harder to do.

 The first trimester is the period when you will experience an increase in the frequency of urination due to the compression on the bladder of the growing fetus.
 This will send you scurrying to the toilet every so often that it may keep you awake for the greater part of the night and day.
 The "morning sickness," or nausea and vomiting, can also add up to your discomfort in the mornings or even later during the day.

 The second trimester ushers leg cramps and maybe heartburn and indigestion, aside from the frequent trips to the toilet and other discomforts with the growing fetus.
 In the third trimester, the extra weight can make you feel tired all the time.
 Around this stage, finding a comfortable sleeping position becomes a challenge and once you finally get settled, little kicks can jolt you from time to time awakening you at night.

 Then, as you get closer to your due date, you may start feeling position pains.
 You may even suffer from insomnia and anxiety due to worrying about your baby.
 What can you do to sleep comfortably during pregnancy?